 Don’t forget to take your State Pension into account when you’re working out your total income.
-If you reach your State Pension age on or after 6 April 2016, you may be eligible for the new State Pension.
+Since 6 April 2016, when you reach your State Pension age you should be eligible for the new State Pension.
 Calculate your State Pension on gov.uk.

 Other pension pots

 If you’ve worked for other employers or been self-employed, you may have other pension pots.
-It’s well worth tracing old pension pots from previous employers as they can all contribute to your retirement income.
 If you’re not sure how to find these pensions, you can use a free pension tracing service.
 Trace lost pensions on gov.uk.

-If you plan to continue working full-time or part-time after you can claim your pension, this will contribute to your retirement income.
-And if you have additional income from a rental property or holiday home, this will all be counted as income.
-You’ll need to consider how your total earned income, rental income and pension income could affect your tax bracket as you could find yourself paying more.
+It’s worth noting that if you have additional income from a rental property or holiday home, this will be counted as income.
+You’ll need to consider how your total earned income, rental income and pension income could affect your tax bracket as you may find yourself paying more.
 Read more about income tax rates on the government’s website.

 Ways to boost your retirement income

-If you think your retirement income could fall short of your expected outgoings, there are plenty of ways you can boost your income.
+If you think your retirement income could fall short of your expected outgoings, there are plenty of ways you can boost it.

-Adding to your regular pension savings by even a small amount can add up over the years until your retirement – especially because, if you increase your pension contributions, you’ll get more tax relief from the government and your employer might contribute more too.
+Adding to your regular pension savings by even a small amount can add up over the years.
+This is because if you increase your pension contributions, you should get more tax relief from the government and your employer might contribute more too.
 Also historically, in the long run, the return on your savings has shown to be better than from any savings in your bank account.

 Add lump sums